 Congratulations, you created a "DREAM TEAM."
-Your employees work together like a well-oiled machine, keeping your company humming and thriving.
+Your technologists work together like a well-oiled machine, keeping your company humming and thriving.

 And then it happens: dissension.
 Your team members have grown unhappy and you find out they’re searching for new employment or losing productivity.